Haing S. Ngor: Career

 Despite having no previous acting experience, Ngor was cast as Cambodian-American journalist Dith Pran in the biographical drama film The Killing Fields (1984), for which he won the Academy Award for Best Supporting Actor, becoming the first actor of Asian descent to win the award and one of the only two amateur actors to win an Academy Award, following Harold Russell.
 Ngor was not initially interested in the role, but interviews with the filmmakers changed his mind, as he recalled that he promised his wife to tell Cambodia's story to the world.
 After appearing in the film, he told People, "I wanted to show the world how deep starvation is in Cambodia, how many people die under communist regime.
 My heart is satisfied.
 I have done something perfect."

-In 1987, he published his autobiography, Haing Ngor: A Cambodian Odyssey, in which he described his life under the Khmer Rouge.
+In 1987, Ngor published his autobiography, Haing Ngor: A Cambodian Odyssey, in which he described his life under the Khmer Rouge.
 Ngor went on to appear in various other onscreen projects, most memorably in Vanishing Son (1994–1995) and the biographical war drama film Heaven & Earth (1993).
 He also appeared in the Hong Kong action film Eastern Condors (1987).

 Ngor appeared in a supporting role in the 1989 Vietnam War drama The Iron Triangle and guest-starred in a two-episode storyline on the acclaimed series China Beach (episodes "How to Stay Alive in Vietnam 1 & 2") as a wounded Cambodian prisoner of war who befriends Colleen McMurphy while under her care.
 Ngor guest-starred in an episode of Miami Vice called "The Savage / Duty and Honor".
 In My Life (1993), Ngor portrayed Mr. Ho, a spiritual healer who provides guidance for Bob Jones (Michael Keaton) and his wife Gail (Nicole Kidman) after Bob is diagnosed with terminal cancer, months before the birth of the couple's first child.